La Chapelle, Savoie: Climate

+La Chapelle is located on one of the largest debris fans in the Western Alps within the Maurienne cluster which extends along the valley of the Arc beneath the Lauzière crest.
+The fan has an estimated volume of 120 million cubic metres, deposited mainly in a catastrophic event at the end of the ice age, with subsequent overlays; it dammed the temporary lake of St Rémy.

 Urban planning

 Typology

 Map of the municipality's infrastructure and land use in 2018 (CLC).

 As of 1 January 2024, La Chapelle is categorised as a rural commune with dispersed housing, according to the new seven-level municipal density grid defined by INSEE in 2022.
 It is located outside the urban unit.
 In addition, the commune is part of the Saint-Jean-de-Maurienne attraction area, of which it is a crown commune.
 This area, which includes 26 municipalities, is categorized as an area with fewer than 50,000 inhabitants.